What are risky & invalid contacts?

 The list is primarily bifurcated into three categories.
-Below is a brief explanation for each category:
+Below is a brief explanation for each type:

 Valid: These contacts have a 100% valid email address, and they're safe to send the emails to.
 By default, SalesHandy removes all other contacts and keeps only valid contacts in the campaign after the email verification.
 Sending emails to valid contacts helps users to reduce hard bounced emails in the email campaign.